AgentBrief: curated daily news for the agentic web. Sign up now →AgentBrief: curated daily news for the agentic web. Sign up now →

 Who is behind the .agent Community?

-The community was founded in 2024 and now has over 3,000 members, including 700+ companies and 2,300+ developers.
+The community was founded in 2024 and now has over 21,000 members, including thousands of companies and developers.
 It is community-governed.
 Policies, standards, and tooling come from working groups of builders and researchers, not from a single company making decisions behind closed doors.

 Can I buy a .agent domain now?

 No. The .agent TLD does not exist in DNS yet.
-It needs ICANN approval first, and the next application window opens in late April 2026.
+It needs ICANN approval first, and the application window opens 30 April 2026.
 What you can do now is pre-register your preferred name for free.
-That gets you prioritized access if the TLD goes live, and it is non-binding.
+It's non-binding and may give you early consideration if the TLD goes live, subject to ICANN-approved allocation policies.

 How does pre-registration work?

 You pick a .agent name you want and reserve it.
 No cost, no payment info, no commitment.
-If ICANN approves the TLD, founding members who pre-registered get priority.
-If multiple people want the same name, the community sets the allocation rules.
+If ICANN approves the TLD, founding members who pre-registered may receive early consideration.
+If multiple people want the same name, allocation rules will be developed through community governance and submitted for ICANN approval.
 Popular or premium strings may have extra steps.

 Is membership free?